 The medical facilties and healthcare system are excellent in the United Kingdom, with services widely available.
 All travellers, including those in possession of a European Health Insurance Card, will be untitled to receive medical treatment if necessary during their trip.
 It will also cover you for any pre-existing medical issues, should they become a problem.
 This only applies to state-run services and does not extend to private healthcare or medical evacuation back to your country.

 Travellers outside of the E.U. will have to pay for any medical treatment.
 It is strongly recommended that all visitors purchase health insurance before departure.

 Our offices in the United Kingdom

-Intelligent Protection International Limited has an offices in London and in Cheshire and it's International Headquaters are located in the Cotswolds near Cheltenham for these regional offices, see:
+Intelligent Protection International Limited has offices in London and in Cheshire and its international headquaters is located in the Cotswolds, near Cheltenham.
+For these regional offices, see:

 Tel: +44 207 4566740

 Intelligent Protection International Limited - Headquaters

 Wilmslow Road, Handforth,

 For further information on our services across the UK, see: Close Protection Services in the UK